i0Ek3/fuckGrammer/NPC-Instances.md

 ## 12

-About 20 percent of the world's fishing catch is taken illegally by poachers, experts estimate, but a new satellite tracking system launched on Wednesdat aims to crack down on the industrial-scale theft known as "pirAbout 20 percent of the world's fishing catch is taken illegally by poachers, experts estimate, but a new satellite tracking system launched on Wednesdat aims to crack down on the industrial-scale theft known as "priate fishing".ate fishing".
+About 20 percent of the world's fishing catch is taken illegally by poachers, experts estimate, but a new satellite tracking system launched on Wednesdat aims to crack down on the industrial-scale theft known as "priate fishing".

 **1.About 20 percent of the world‘s fishing catch**